Fast simulation of planar Clifford circuits: Acknowledgments

 \section{Acknowledgments}

 D.\ Gosset and D.\ Grier are supported in part by IBM Research.
 We also acknowledge the support of the Natural Sciences and Engineering Research Council of Canada and the Canadian Institute for Advanced Research.
 We thank Sergey Bravyi and Robert K\"{o}nig for helpful discussions.
+We also thank an anonymous reviewer for detailed feedback on presentation and for identifying an incorrect statement regarding runtime in Claim~\ref{claim:graphgprime} in the previous version.

 \apptocmd{ }{\hbadness 10000 }{}{}